lambdatiger/Armor-Modifier-ACE/README.md

-**Armor Modifier - ACE** adds the ability to tweak armor effectiveness.
-This mod is a mod that is required on all clients and server.
-Inspired by [ACE Armor Adjuster](https://steamcommunity.com/sharedfiles/filedetails/?id=2849354160).
+**Armor Modifier - ACE** is required on all clients and server and adds the ability to tweak armor effectiveness.

 <h2>CBA Settings</h2>

-**Numerous CBA settings to customize modules:** To change them, go to Options -> Addon Options -> Armor Modifier - ACE

 Inputs are arrays of numbers, in the form of: `[armorMultiplier, minimumArmor, maximumArmor]`
 * **armorMultiplier:** Interval: `[0.001 - infinite]`.
 If `=1`, this setting has no effect.